How many square feet is the average bedroom?

 Ask HotBot: How to decorate a bedroom?

-How much paint for a bedroom?
+How to paint a bedroom?

-Ask HotBot: How much paint for a bedroom?
+Ask HotBot: How to paint a bedroom?